-Ride the Track 04 is an untimed All Mountain biking event with GPS guidance, taking place in Montclar / Blanche – Serre-Ponçon (Alpes de Haute-Provence) from September 11th to 15th of 2019.
-The event is limited to 120 participants (around 50 teams of 2 to 3 mountain bikers), and aims to allow participants to discover the trails and landscapes at their own pace.
+Ride the Track is an untimed All Mountain biking event with GPS guidance, taking place in Serre Chevalier Vallée Briançon (Hautes-Alpes, France) from September 3rd to 7th of 2022.
+The event is limited to 160 participants, and aims to allow participants to discover the trails and landscapes at their own pace.

 2. Conditions for participation

-Ride The Track 04 Blanche – Serre-Ponçon is accessible to all cyclists, licensed or otherwise, over the age of 16 on the day of the event.
+Ride The Track is accessible to all cyclists, licensed or otherwise, over the age of 16 on the day of the event.
 It is essential that minors are accompanied by at least one responsible adult per team.
 For minors, a parental authorization is mandatory.

-Registrations are performed exclusively through the online form you will find under the “Inscriptions” tab on this site.
+Registrations are performed exclusively through the online form you will find under the “Registration” tab on this site.
 Registration transfers are only authorized with the explicit consent of the organisation.
 Your registration will only be validly recorded following full payment of your team’s total amount.
-Registrations will close at the latest on 15 August 2019, or while the places available last.
+Registrations will close at the latest on 15 July 2022, or while the places available last.
 No new registration on site will be accepted.

 The registration amount for Ride The Track 2022 is set at €439 per person (formula “Trio” or “Duo”).

 Registrations and the documents stipulated under article 2 of these regulations, as well as the removal of the frame badges, will be checked on site on Saturday 3rd September 2022 between 4 pm and 7.00 pm.

 Each participant must be equipped with an MTB in a state of perfect operation.
-This MTB will preferably be full suspension and with 120 to 140 mm of travel (AllMountain).
-E-bikes are allowed.
+This MTB will preferably be full suspension and with 120 to 150 mm of travel (AllMountain).
+E-MTB are allowed.

 – Hard helmet is mandatory.

-- Other protection (knee pads, elbow pads, glasses etc.) are optional.
+– Other protection (long gloves, knee pads, elbow pads, glasses etc.) are optional but recommended.

 Equipment that must be taken